 The list could go on and on, some other examples of Polish inventions are the hologram, the color photography, the kerosene lamp, mine detectors, the helicopter, the car wiper, and the Lunar Roving Vehicle (used in the famous Apollo mission).

-Check out my entire post about what is Poland famous for.
+Check out my entire post about the most famous Polish people and what is Poland famous.

 Poland isn’t in the top 10 visited countries in Europe.